Introduction

 Enclomiphene is a selective estrogen receptor modulator (SERM) used for the treatment of testosterone deficiency in men.
 While it is generally considered safe and well-tolerated, like any medication, it may have side effects.

-Some of the most common side effects associated with enclomiphene include hot flashes, headaches, nausea, fatigue, and mood swings.
-These side effects are usually mild and temporary, and most patients are able to tolerate them well without any intervention.
+Some of the most common side effects associated with enclomiphene include hot flashes, fatigue, acne, and mood swings.
+These are generally mild and transient, and typically subside on their own within a few days or weeks.

 Enclomiphene has demonstrated no irregularities in liver function, and no adverse events have been reported through the FDA's Adverse Event Reporting System.
 Since enclomiphene is metabolized by the liver via CYP2D6 enzymes, patients with a history of liver problems should be monitored closely while taking enclomiphene, and may require dose adjustments or discontinuation of the medication if side effects from incomplete metabolization arise.